escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/started_tutorial.rst

     'y_bar': 3.7100681031791227}

   Alternatively, you can also test some of the DSGE model files which come supplied with PyMacLab's standard installation.
-For this to work all you have to do is to import a provided handler module, ``pymaclab.modfiles.models``, which contains all of the DSGE models' names and their correspoding full file paths:
+For this to work all you have to do is to import a provided handler module, ``pymaclab.modfiles.models``, which contains all of the DSGE models' names and their correspoding full file paths.
+  Notice however that the models themselves are further classified into three categories, ``models.stable``, ``models.testing`` and ``models.development`` which helps to distinguish between models which are in the process of being added and such which are known to work correctly:

   .. sourcecode:: ipython